Curtain rings, Brackets, Finishes

 For curtain drop the measurement from the inside top of the large ring to the inside bottom of the small ring is 60mm.

-There are three types of finish but here the Traditional Black and Beeswax are shown for comparison;
+There are three types of finish but below the Traditional Black and Beeswax are shown for comparison and shows their subtle differences.

-Beeswax…Applied directly to the solid bar, this gives a mellow, very dark rustic brown.
+Beeswax…Applied directly to the solid bar (not available on 25mm), this gives a mellow, very dark rustic brown.
 We use our own recipe and method of applying this to give our poles a unique look (and aroma!).
-This is a very popular finish.
+There can be variations in this as it is applied by hand but this is a very popular finish.

-Traditional Black…This is our-own-mix paint finish which is useful where existing black ironwork needs to be matched.
-The paint is hand-waxed afterwards.
+Traditional Black…This is a traditional paint finish which is useful where existing black ironwork needs to be complimented.
+The paint is hand-waxed afterwards and has a slight sheen.